 Forex Trading in South Africa – The Basics

 Here are the basics you need to know in relation to Forex trading in South Africa.
 It would be a lot easier to understand how forex trading works by using simple examples.
 To illustrate, let’s say you bought $10,000 in February 2016 at the rate of 13.30 South African Rand for every US dollar.
-You paid 133,000 rand for the purchase.
+You paid 133,000 rands for the purchase.
 You held the dollars for half a year and decided to dispose of them in August 2016.
 The selling price was 13.36 for every dollar.
-You received 136,000 rand, making a profit of 3,000 rand for a six-month time frame.
+You received 136,000 rands, making a profit of 3,000 rands for a six-month time frame.
 This is because you bought the US dollars at a lower price than the selling price you set.

 You make profits from trading forex in this manner.
 In the example given above, you may have realized that you need to have US $10,000 just to earn about 500 South African Rand per month for 6 months.
 That is simply too much money and too much time.
-However, you need not worry because there are easy ways on how you can overcome these concerns.
+However, you need not to worry because there are easy ways on how you can overcome these concerns.

 Forex Brokers and Leverage

 Trading in foreign currency is typically done with a broker.
 A forex broker is a specialized firm that paves the way to a perfect environment for forex traders to benefit from the currency changes in as short a time as possible.
 You can trade forex on international markets with large sums of money and gain profits within a short period of time by opening an account with a foreign exchange broker.
 This is possible through leverage.

 By offering leverage brokers provide their investor clients the chance to trade large amounts of money.
 If your broker extends a leverage of 1:200, it means your $100 deposit will allow to trade currencies as much as $20,000.
 Now, you may be wondering why your broker will allow this.

 The answer is simple.
 The broker understands very well how slowly currency markets can move.
 For a trader to earn considerable amounts of profits within a short time frame is to trade a huge amount of money.